 Ash Wednesday services set the tone for Lent, with sombre readings and hymns and a focus on penitence (saying sorry for and turning away from sin).

 "Remember that you are dust, and to dust you shall return.
 Turn away from sin and be faithful to Christ."

 The crowds waved palm branches and covered his path with them.
 Churches remember this with crosses made from palm leaves and hold processions like the one that Jesus experienced - sometimes with a donkey, too!
-During this period of physical distancing due to Coronavirus, churches won’t be able to hold these processions.
-However, there will be a national online broadcast and many local churches are live streaming Palm Sunday services and events from their homes.
-Find one planned here.
+There will also be a national online service and many local churches are holding onsite or online Palm Sunday services and events.
+Search all local events.

 The next day the great crowd that had come to the festival heard that Jesus was coming to Jerusalem.
 So they took branches of palm trees and went out to meet him, shouting,John 12:12-13

 Blessed is the one who comes in the name of the Lord—

 the King of Israel!”

 Then he took a loaf of bread, and when he had given thanks, he broke it and gave it to them, saying, “This is my body, which is given for you.
 Do this in remembrance of me.”
 And he did the same with the cup after supper, saying, “This cup that is poured out for you is the new covenant in my blood.Luke 22:19-20